We've got a huge collection of tips and pointers for mastering Facebook advertising and marketing. We'll be covering...

 2. Hide valuable content behind a like barrier.
 Hiding valuable content behind a like barrier will get more likes to your page – be sure to include a colorful and captivating call to action graphic to seal the deal.

 3. Try a large photo instead of the auto-generated article box.
 Trying to drive traffic to a blog post or article you’re sharing?
-Instead of using the automatically generated link and image block generated by Facebook, attach your own larger image to the post and add the link to the blog post as a neat and tidy bitly URL.
+Instead of using the automatically generated link and image block generated by Facebook, attach your own larger social media pic to the post and add the link to the blog post as a neat and tidy bitly URL.
 A larger image can do a better job of capturing attention.
 A/B test this technique and see if your clicks improve from the regular auto-generated format.

 - Option #1: Text with auto-generated link box with small image.